 Hi, I’m Leah.
-I support adults and children through a mix of somatic work, art, nervous system regulation work, and behavior support, helping you feel seen and empowered.
+I’m a trained art psychotherapist, mental health therapist and behavior analyst specializing in children and families.
 My work integrates trauma informed approaches with a strong focus on neurodiversity.
 I offer therapy for clients located in New York, Florida, Georgia and online.

 Who I help

-With over 20 years of experience in schools and clinics, I have worked and trained as a special educator, education supervisor, licensed behavior analyst and play therapist supporting students with diverse learning and behavioral needs.
-I integrate evidence-based strategies with trauma-informed, creative therapeutic approaches to support emotional regulation, communication, and social development.
+Over the years I have worked with hundreds of children with adhd, Autism, anxiety, eating disorders and other types of neurodivergence and sensitivities. .
+My work is trauma-informed and neuroscience informed, to support emotional regulation, communication, and social development.
 My favorite work is sitting on the floor with my young clients and getting into their world with games, imagination and play!
 My work emphasizes collaboration with families and educational teams to create individualized, practical supports that help children thrive across environments.

 About me